arzamansoori/FoodDeliveryApp/readme.md

 ## Tailwind CSS

 Added tailwind css in react for its ease of use.
 Also, added condition in the retro box to remove any unnecessary texts from cuisines.

+## Higher Order Component

+HOC is a function that takes a component and returns a component.
+HOC takes component as an input and it enhances the component and returns it back.
+Acts as an enhancer.

+Added *PROMOTED* label using HOC.